After more than eight years as owner and publisher of Covering Katy News, I have decided to move on to life's next challenge.

 With all of these challenges in the rear-view mirror, its allowed me to see that continuing to publish Covering Katy is going to occupy an ever growing percentage of my life.
 It will be an amount of time that is not sustainable.

 There’s been no day off in 5 years.
 Most days start at 4 a.m. and continue until after 6 p.m.
 No complaints.
 I've loved it.
 I never used an alarm clock.
-The love for informing a community was enough to wake me, on-time, each and every day.
+The love for informing a community was enough to wake me, on-time, everyday.
 But, there are things that suffer with that type of intensity.
 Eventually it was time to assess where my family is, and where we need to be.
+After initially planning to take a position that would have required a relocation, we've decided to stay here in Katy.
+So, we'll probably see you around town.

 A special thanks goes to George Slaughter for being my go to reporter who covered evening meetings and other special stories over the years.
 Jamie Mock, who covered Fort Bend county and kept CoveringFortBend.com populated with news, and Tim Bristow, who worked the overnight shift so that when news happened while you slept, we had a story when you woke up.